Enelass/phind-codellama-34b-v2/README.md

 - Ensure you have run Ollama at least once before installing (to create the models directory).
 - If you encounter disk space or permission errors, free up space or check your user permissions.
 - If the install is interrupted, simply re-run the install command (macOS) or repeat the manual steps (Windows) to resume.
+- The installer will always download the latest manifest and metadata files from GitHub to ensure compatibility.

 ## License